-Massive oil spills often make headlines because of their destructive impact on wildlife and the environment, but what many people don't realize is that even a small amount of oil – no more than a dime-sized drop – can be deadly to birds.
+Massive oil spills often make headlines because of their destructive impact on wildlife and the environment.
+What many people don't realize, however, is that even a small amount of oil, no more than a dime-sized drop, can be deadly to birds.
 Understanding how oil affects birds can raise awareness of just how hazardous any oil spill or similar pollution can be.

 How Oil Affects Birds

-In order to remove the oil from their feathers, oiled birds will begin to preen excessively, even desperately.
-As they preen, they inadvertently ingest the toxic sludge, which will then poison their kidneys, liver, lungs, intestines and other internal organs, causing slow and agonizing death.
-If they do not die from the oil's toxicity, their excessive preening in a desperate attempt to realign their feathers and get clean again will cost them more energy than they can spare, and many oiled birds eventually succumb to exhaustion, dehydration or starvation.
+To remove the oil from their feathers, oiled birds will begin to preen excessively, even desperately.
+As they preen, they inadvertently ingest the toxic sludge, which will then poison their kidneys, liver, lungs, intestines, and other internal organs, causing a slow and agonizing death.
+If they do not die from the oil's toxicity, their excessive preening in a desperate attempt to realign their feathers and get clean again will cost them more energy than they can spare.
+Many oiled birds eventually succumb to exhaustion, dehydration, or starvation.

 How You Can Help

 It can take years to clean up and restore areas impacted by oil spills and similar pollution, but there are many ways concerned birders can help, such as:

 - Volunteering with cleanup efforts and helping clean birds and affected habitats after a spill happens

 - Donating to organizations involved in cleanup either through financial or material contributions or organizing fundraising drives

 - Joining organizations and related causes to raise awareness and taking part in active campaigns to stop the causes of oil pollution

 - Avoiding unintentional contributions to pollution problems by keeping watercraft in peak condition without leaks and disposing of all oils properly